 The Foreign Policy Centre (FPC) is an outward-looking, non-partisan international affairs think tank based in the UK.
 Our mission is to provide an open and accessible space for the ideas, knowledge and experience of experts, academics and activists from across the world, so that their voices can be heard by a global audience of citizens and decision makers in order to find solutions to today’s international challenges.

-Our active events programme features regular, public Westminster seminars on important issues hosted in the UK Houses of Parliament that bring together experts, politicians and journalists to discuss key foreign policy issues.
-We also periodically hold seminars in Brussels and at other international forums.
-We also hold conferences and private roundtables.
+Our active events programme features Westminster seminars on important issues hosted in the UK Houses of Parliament that bring together experts, politicians, advocates and journalists to discuss key foreign policy issues.
+We also hold conferences (such as our annual UK Anti-SLAPP Conference) and private roundtables, as well as periodically holding seminars in Brussels and at other international forums.

 The FPC is led by Director Susan Coughtrie, with Dame Audrey Glover DBE CMG as chair of the board of Trustees.